Get access to everything we publish when you sign up for Outside+.

-Nerve compression syndrome in the hand is characterized by loss of feeling and function in the fingers, usually the pinky and ring finger.
-It’s most common in cyclists and triathletes who spend many hours training on bikes, which can lead to specific overuse injuries.
+Nerve compression syndrome in the hand is characterized by loss of feeling and function or numb fingers while cycling, usually the pinky and ring finger.
+It can also manifest itself with hand numbness after cycling.
+It’s most common in cyclists and triathletes who spend many hours riding bike, which can lead to specific overuse injuries.
 The symptoms described above signal a nerve compression injury.

 The ulnar nerve runs just beneath the skin on the lateral, or outer, side of the hand, through a small area called Guyon’s canal.
 The problem comes from the pressure the bike’s handlebars put on that part of the hand during a long ride.